emrebarisc/GoknarEngine/README.md

   ```

 - Goknar folder is for engine source and GameProject folder is for game projects.
-- You can see older projects(They may not work due to the changes I made to the engine.) or the current project settings(Always works since I work with this).
+- You can see older projects(They may not work due to the changes I made to the engine.) or the current project settings(Always works since I test my works with this settings).
 You can go through the projects to make your own.
 - Then, just generate project files with cmake.
-(Download cmake, create a Build folder and, via terminal, call cmake ..)
+(Download cmake, create a Build folder in GameProject folder and, via terminal, call cmake ..)
 - It should work in Linux, Windows and Mac Systems.
 If you cannot run the engine, please let me know.

 This engine is capable of: